You are here : Visit England > Devon > Exmoor > Lynton

 The Lynton and Lynmouth Cliff railway connects the two villages and is popular with visitors.
 Dating from 1890 it joins the two villages together by traversing the steep slope from Lynmouth to Lynton.
 See Lynmouth page for more details.

-Lynton map and places to visit
+Lynton places to visit